muhammetsalihaslan/redux/README.md

 reducers : functions to run.

 whan we import slice component to the store.js we have to use with xxxReducer and import its how to use this; (forexample:: postsReducers)

+and we create postList.js for what postSlice can do its a some kind of create action for postReducers and we import postList into our app.js part for show

+useSelector :: useSelector(state => state.reducer); Information about reducer in state can be accessed. useSelector will detect this change immediately as a result of changing states.

+payload :: form data that we send or we actually dispatch